-- The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - The Securities and Exchange Board of India b) (Prohibition of Insider Trading) Regulations, 1992; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; - The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - 6) As per our discussion with the management and based on the compliance certificates placed before the Board by the respective head of the departments in respect of the following other Acts: - Electricity Act, 2003 - Food Safety and Standards Act, 2006 - \triangleright Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011 - Essential Commodities Act, 1955 \geq - Industries (Development and Regulation) Act, \geq 1951
+The Securities and Exchange Board of India

+(Substantial Acquisition of Shares and Takeovers)

+- c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009: - d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client: - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - 6) As per our discussion with the management and based on the compliance certificates placed before the Board by the respective head of the departments in respect of the following other Acts: - ➤ Electricity Act, 2003 - Food Safety and Standards Act, 2006 - Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011 - Essential Commodities Act, 1955 - Industries (Development and Regulation) Act, 1951

-- Molasses Control Order, 1961 - Sugar Cess Act, 1982 and Sugar Cess Rules, 1982 - Employees State Insurance Act, 1948 and Employees State Insurance (General) Regulations, 1950 - Payment of Bonus Act, 1965 and Payment of Bonus Rules, 1975 - Employee Provident Fund and Miscellaneous Provisions Act, 1952 - Contract Labour (Regulation and Abolition) Act, 1970 - Employees Compensation Act, 1923 - ➢ U. P. Industrial Disputes Act, 1947 - Maternity Benefit Act, 1961 - Minimum Wages Act, 1948 - Payment of Wages Act, 1936 - Industrial Employment (Standing Orders) Act, 1946 - > Factories Act, 1948 - Energy Conservation Act, 2001 - Uttar Pradesh Labour Welfare Fund Act, 1965 and Uttar Pradesh Labour Welfare Fund Rules, 1972 - Uttar Pradesh Shops and Commercial Establishment Act, 1947 and Uttar Pradesh Shops and Commercial Establishment Rules, 1963
+- Molasses Control Order, 1961 - Sugar Cess Act, 1982 and Sugar Cess Rules, 1982 - Employees State Insurance Act, 1948 and Employees State Insurance (General) Regulations, 1950 - Payment of Bonus Act, 1965 and Payment of Bonus Rules, 1975 - Employee Provident Fund and Miscellaneous Provisions Act, 1952 - Contract Labour (Regulation and Abolition) Act, - Employees Compensation Act, 1923 - U. P. Industrial Disputes Act, 1947 - Maternity Benefit Act, 1961 - Minimum Wages Act, 1948 - Payment of Wages Act, 1936 - Industrial Employment (Standing Orders) Act, 1946 - Factories Act, 1948 - Energy Conservation Act, 2001 - Uttar Pradesh Labour Welfare Fund Act, 1965 and Uttar Pradesh Labour Welfare Fund Rules, 1972 - Uttar Pradesh Shops and Commercial Establishment Act, 1947 and Uttar Pradesh Shops and Commercial Establishment Rules, 1963

-Compliances in respect of other laws, as stated above were generally made during the financial year 2024-25.
+Compliances in respect of other laws, as stated above were generally made during the financial year

-- 7) Secretarial Standards I & II as issued by The Institute of Company Secretaries of India. - We have also examined compliance with the SEBI (LODR) Regulations, 2015, as amended, in connection with listing of its securities with BSE Limited and National Stock Exchange of India Limited;
+- Secretarial Standards I & II as issued by The Institute of Company Secretaries of India. - 8) We have also examined compliance with the SEBI (LODR) Regulations, 2015, as amended, in connection with listing of its securities with BSE Limited and National Stock Exchange of India Limited;

-We have been informed that there was no transaction during year under report for the point no. 5 (c), (d), (e), (g) & (h) stated above and the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+We have been informed that there was no transaction during year under report for the point no. 5 (c), (d), (e), (a) & (h) stated above and the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.